 Keeping It Safe: In our household, we stay in our neighborhood.
 It’s quieter but we also like to support our neighbors who decorate their homes and make it festive for our children.
 It’s also a lot safer and easier to manage the experience with food allergies.

-We have a rule with our friends that our kids can eat a few pieces of ( nut free/sesame free) candy.
+We have a rule with our friends that our kids can eat a few pieces of ( allergen free) candy.
 My eldest daughter doesn’t have any food allergies.
 My daughter, Aleena only can eat the candy we bring for her.
-We pack a goodie bag full of non-food items and safe candies for her in case we don’t have any safe options.
+We pack a goodie bag full of non-food items and safe candies for her.

 My husband always walks up to the door with Aleena and our group of friends.
 He makes sure he inspects all candy being passed out before plopping it into her basket, which can be a tricky thing to do so quickly!
 For example, if a house only has peanut butter cups, we politely say no thank you.
 We offer Aleena one of the safe treats from her goodie bag which she gets to choose herself.